 When a station receives a break octet it shall process the information and pass it on in an appropriate way.
-This is outside the scope of this Specification.
+This is outside the scope of the present document.

 5.4.6.3.8 Non Supported Command Response (NSC)

 This response is sent whenever a command type is not supported by the receiving entity.